Churches

 Sct.
 Bendt's Church

-The beautiful St. Bendt's church, which was Denmark's first royal church, contains both noble and royal graves.
+The beautiful St. Bendt's Church, which was Denmark's first royal church, contains both noble and royal graves.